jcvall/MyToolBx/README.md

 ![](imgfile.png)
 <!-- badges: end -->

 This package is a collection of my favorite functions around bayesian analysis from various packages.
 It is  designed around my personal workflow for data analysis and documents my methodology.
-Please Note:  I don't have formal academic training around Bayesian statistics, but only strive to be a lifelong learner through reading, workshops, and online classes.
+Please Note:  I don't have formal masters degree training around Bayesian statistics, but only strive to be a lifelong learner through reading, workshops, and online classes.

-My approach is heavily focused on making informed probabilistic decisions.
+My approach is heavily focused on making informed probabilistic decisions, as a business practitioner.
 Much of my training, like most others, was based in classical statistics.
 I have since moved away from p-value driven hypothesis testing and taking on a decision making model framework that addresses risk and probabilistic outcomes.

 The center of my analysis and decision framework includes: